blacklabel/highcharts-fundamentals/highcharts-api/highcharts/11-3d-funnels/README.md

 # Exercise 11 - 3D Funnels

-Create a 3D chart composition, like in the image below, using two series:
-`funnel3d` and `pyramid3d`.
+Create a combination of 3D series types in the chart, like in the image below, using: `funnel3d` and `pyramid3d`.

 ![3d-funnels.jpg](3d-funnels.jpg)